cellgeni/STARsolo/README.md

-# Wrapper scripts for using `STARsolo` with various types of single cell RNA-seq
+# Wrapper scripts for `STARsolo` scRNA-seq pipeline

 These are the scripts used for CellGenIT for uniform processing of scRNA-seq - both 10X and quite a few other types (see below for supported platforms).
 All listed methods use [STAR](https://github.com/alexdobin/STAR) aligner to align reads to the reference genome.